owpengram/owpengram-server/README.md

 guard that rejects new uploads once storage nears full, and automatic cleanup of media no longer referenced by any message.

+**Storage management in the panel.** The admin panel's Storage page puts the rest of this behind a UI: a usage breakdown per media type, an upload size cap (`TELESRV_STORAGE_MAX_UPLOAD_FILE_BYTES`, validated against the protocol's own upload ceiling), retention rules that can expire media globally or per type (`TELESRV_STORAGE_RETENTION_MODE` and the `TELESRV_STORAGE_RETENTION_MAX_AGE*` family), and a "danger zone" for manual purges by media category and age.

+Destructive panel actions — purge, update, restart — all go through the same three-step flow: type a reason, run a **dry run** that reports exactly what would happen, then confirm.
+Nothing irreversible fires on a single click.

 ## 🔌 Ports to open

 When deploying on a public server, open the following according to the